Lovrenc Košir: Idea of adhesive tax postmarks

+The "documents" that Košir provided to the GPU in 1874 were found by Milomir Lj.
+Mićić in 1949 in the UPU (former GPU) archives in Berne, and then published by Mićić in 1954.
+Mićić opined that those documents support Košir's (and Schweiger-Lerchenfeld's) claims.
+The documents were then critically examined by historian Velimir Sokol from Zagreb, Yugoslavia, who published his findings in 1962.
+Sokol claimed that some of Košir's documents were forgeries while others do not directly confirm that he invented postage stamp.
+According to Sokol, those documents do not speak about postage stamps but about some more general ideas on the "reform of the postal service" which Košir proposed in 1830s.
+Only after the postal stamps were introduced, Košir tried to retroactively present his ideas as origins of postal stamps, although they do not mention postal stamp as such.
+Sokol also checked the archives of Allgemeine Zeitung and found no article written by Košir.
+Sokol concluded that Košir's claims were false and that he should not be considered a pioneer of postage stamps.

+Based on Sokol's research, in 1979, the Philatelic Association of Slovenia took official position that Košir was not the inventor nor pioneer of postage stamps.
+Despite this, some philatelists and historians continued to support Schweiger-Lerchenfeld's claims.
+For example, Edward Gobetz, founder of the Slovenian Research Center of America, proposed in 1984 that the United States Postal Service issue a stamp dedicated to Košir.

 Košir was immortalised on several commemorative stamps in Austria, Slovenia and Yugoslavia.
-Both Austria and Yugoslavia very much supported Lovrenc Košir being recognised as the one and only inventor of the postage stamp.
-On 21 August 1948, a commemorative stamp set was issued, which consisted of four stamps and showed his portrait.
-In the same year, the Yugoslav postal system issued an airmail stamp depicting Lovrenc Košir, his birth house in Spodnja Luša, and an aeroplane.
-What is special about these stamps is the allonge attached to each stamp.
+Both Austria and Yugoslavia were very much supportive of Lovrenc Košir being recognized as the one and only inventor of the postage stamp.
+On 21 August 1948, a commemorative stamp set was issued in Yugoslavia, which consisted of four stamps and showed his portrait.
+In the same year, the Yugoslav postal system issued an airmail stamp depicting Košir, his birth house in Spodnja Luša, and an aeroplane.
+What is special about this stamp is the allonge attached to each stamp.
 It has an inscription in Serbo-Croatian and in French giving information about Lovrenc Košir's contribution regarding the invention of stamps.
 On the centenary of his death 1979, Košir was depicted on an Austrian commemorative stamp (as Laurenz Koschier), with the inscription "pioneer of the postage stamp."
 In 2004, the Slovenian Post issued a commemorative stamp celebrating Košir's 200 years of birth.